 Based on your responses and the information provided by hosts (including their geographic and scheduling availability), Career Services will match students and sponsors to the best of our ability.
 A Day in the Life is an exploratory program, and we ask that you be open, willing, and excited for any potential match.
 Please only submit an application if you are ready for this challenge!

-All A Day in the Life participants are required to attend one of the mandatory orientation sessions on November 13, 14, 15, and 18.
-A virtual match session will be offered to students who are studying off campus.
+All A Day in the Life participants are required to attend one of the mandatory orientation sessions on November.
+Virtual orientation sessions are also typically provided for students studying off campus.

 As a student participant, it will be your responsibility to: